sign in

 Sentence Possible translation

-lo gerku ku melbi The dog is beautiful.
+lo gerku cu melbi The dog is beautiful.

-lo ctuca ku nelci lo mlatu ku The teacher likes cats.
+lo ctuca cu nelci lo mlatu The teacher likes cats.

-mi dunda lo pelxu ku I donated something yellow.
+mi dunda lo pelxu I donated something yellow.

 Now, translate the following sentences from English into Lojban: